Tips For Problems Sleeping With CPAP or Non-Invasive Ventilation

 Mask leaks are the No 1 problem people struggle with, hence the largest section of this article, and a good mask seal is imperative for successful treatment.
 High leaks mean your therapy will be compromised, and there are several reasons why your mask may be losing it's seal so here's some causes and fixes:-

-You'll notice that we don't sell the shaped CPAP Pillows either, as whilst they can certainly help some people, the success rate isn't good for the majority of mask users.
+You'll notice that we don't sell the current shaped CPAP Pillows either, as whilst they can certainly help some people, the success rate isn't good for the majority of mask users.
 We actually used to sell these, but stopped when the feedback on them was only about 30-35%, as we only sell comfort products which have at least a 70% success rate for all people.
-I have personally tried 5 different CPAP pillows manufactured in the USA and 3 in the UK, and they didn't work for me!
-(You'd have thought I'd have learned my lesson after buying the first few, as they're not cheap either ).
-It depends on the length of a person's neck and what type of mask they are using as to a person's success with them.
+We at the charity have personally tried many different CPAP pillows manufactured in both the USA and UK, with little success and they're not cheap either!
+It depends on the length of a person's neck as to whether the mask will even end up in the side cut-outs, and what type of mask they are using, as to a person's success with them.
 Of course, if you have spare cash it's worth trying though.

-I personally prefer a softer pillow that I can scrunch up to give my neck support and it's better for side sleepers to try to get the mask to hang over the edge of the pillow.
+A softer pillow that can be scrunched up to give neck support and is better for side sleepers or try to get the mask to hang over the edge of the pillow.
 This works well for many people until they turn over in their sleep when the mask will end up in the middle of the pillow, so try placing the pillow lengthways so that it's narrower.
 Lots of people claim this works well, as when turning over in the night the mask, theoretically, should overhang on the opposite side of the pillow.

-If you do like a firm pillow, I would recommend a Buckwheat Hull Pillow which can be bought on Amazon, as you can make indents where the mask goes and they do stay in place well - plus they have other health benefits.
+If you do like a firm pillow, lots of people have had success with a Buckwheat Hull Pillow which can be bought on Amazon, as you can make indents where the mask goes and they do stay in place well - plus they have other health benefits.

 The air from the CPAP or ventilator can cause dry mouth problems, but also bear in mind that some medications people need to take for various conditions are also responsible - as are some medical conditions themselves like Sjögren's Syndrome and Diabetes, so the air pressure in the mask tends to exacerbate this.
 There are some other precautions you can take though, such as:-